 If you have already registered with us, you will find these tools helpful in maintaining your account.

 Notice of Business Change – Keep your information current by using the links below and notifying us of any business changes.

 In California, all sales are taxable unless the law provides a specific exemption.
 In most cases, taxable sales are of tangible personal property, which the law defines as an item that can be seen, weighed, felt, or touched.

 Use tax is a companion to California's sales tax, and is due whenever you purchase taxable items without payment of California sales tax from an out-of-state vendor for use in California.
 You also owe use tax on items that you remove from your inventory and use in California when you did not pay tax when you purchased the items.
 Examples of taxable uses include oil, grease, gasoline, and parts that are used for company vehicles or service department vehicles.
-The cost of such items must be reported on your sales and use tax return under line 2, “Purchases Subject to Use Tax.”
+The cost of such items must be reported on your sales and use tax return under, "Purchases Subject to Use Tax."

-As a used motor vehicle dealer, you must obtain a seller’s permit, and report and pay tax on your vehicle sales.
+As a motor vehicle dealer, you must obtain a seller's permit, and report and pay tax on your vehicle sales.
 Registering for a seller's permit is free, although in some cases a security deposit may be required.

 If you have multiple locations, you must register each location with us.
 You can register with the Board of Equalization (BOE) for a seller's permit or consolidated seller’s permits using our online registration service.

 Be sure to let us know about any changes to your business, or to your mailing or email address so that we can keep your records up-to-date and inform you of important changes in law, tax rates, or procedure.
 You can easily update your account information by contacting our Customer Service Center or any one of our field offices throughout the state.
 Contact information is available in the Resources section of this guide.